amethyst/bracket-lib/README.md

 ![Animated GIF](/screenshots/RLTK_RS_EXAMPLE05-2.gif)

 [Example 4 - Field of View/FOV](examples/ex05-dijkstra-flow) creates a random map, with a lot more walls.
 It uses RLTK's Dijkstra Flow Maps (see [this article](http://www.roguebasin.com/index.php?title=The_Incredible_Power_of_Dijkstra_Maps)) to solve an auto-explore problem for the map.
 I recommend compiling this one with `cargo run --release` - debug mode lacks a lot of optimizations and runs really slowly.
+(RLTK's Dijkstra implementation automatically uses a parallel algorithm for large numbers of targets).